Power of quantum measurement in simulating unphysical operations: Discussion

-{\textbf{\emph{Concluding remarks.---}}} We demonstrate the power of quantum measurement in an important practical task by showing that quantum measurement results in a lower simulation cost of an unphysical operations compared with classical sampling.
-The simulation costs when quantum measurement is employed reduce to the well-known diamond norm for all Hermitian-preserving maps.
+We demonstrate the power of quantum measurement in an important practical task by showing that it leads to a lower simulation cost of unphysical operations compared with QPD, a standard method widely used for unphysical operation simulation.
+The simulation costs when quantum measurement is employed reduce to the well-known diamond norm, thereby endowing the diamond norm with the first operational interpretation applicable to all Hermitian-preserving maps.

-The measurement-controlled post-processing scheme can be extended to other scenarios in addition to simulating unphysical maps.
-More and more quantum algorithms and protocols consider classical randomness and post-processing as useful tools.
-Examples of use cases include circuit knitting~\cite{Mitarai2021a, Piveteau2022}, Hamiltonian simulation~\cite{campbell2019random, faehrmann2022randomizing, kiss2023importance}, and quantum error correction~\cite{piveteau2021error, lostaglio2021error, suzuki2022quantum}.
-Whether quantum measurement can be used in place of classical sampling in these cases to further improve the performance is an interesting open problem for future work.